-RubyMine supports autocompletion and inspections for YAML files using the specified JSON schema.
-For instance, if you use the .travis.yml file for Travis CI configuration, RubyMine will suggest you complete its options using the JSON schema loaded from schemastore.org:
+RubyMine supports code completion and inspections for YAML files using the specified JSON schema.
+For instance, if you use the .travis.yml file for Travis CI configuration, RubyMine will suggest completing its options using the JSON schema loaded from schemastore.org:

 If necessary, you can specify a path to the required schema file in the Languages & Frameworks | Schemas and DTDs | JSON Schema Mappings page.

 RubyMine provides the ability to copy a full path to a specific option specified in the YAML file.
 For instance, this can be useful when copying key paths from localization files.
 You can do this in two ways: